thequickfixer/vulkano-edge/README.md

 # Vulkano-edge

 A Gentoo Vulkan Repository
-- USE AT YOUR OWN RISK
+- USE AT YOUR OWN RISK (Not verified by Gentoo Devs, will git push soon)

 # Information